 On May 14, 2018, the Department of Economic Opportunity (DEO) issued a notice of intent to find the amendments to the Miami Comprehensive Neighborhood Plan (MCNP) in compliance with Section 163.3184(4), Florida Statutes.
 “The Planning Department owes a debt of gratitude to our colleagues in the Office of Transportation Management.
 They took the lead in overhauling the entire Transportation Element and all of us are very pleased that the City of Miami now has a comprehensive plan that has powerful goals, objectives, policies and strategies to promote walkability, multiple modes of transportation, and an overall pro-planning approach to the City’s transportation network,” said Sue Trone, Chief of Comprehensive Planning.

 The revisions to the Transportation Element were done as part of the Evaluation, Appraisal and Review (EAR) process required by Florida Statute.
 A second round of EAR-based amendments are anticipated at the end of 2018, taking into account changes to state policies, community feedback, and comments from state agencies received in early 2017.

 Revisions to the Miami Comprehensive Neighborhood Plan are

 currently underway through the Evaluation and Appraisal Review

 Objections, Recommendations, and Comments Report was received by

 the Department of Economic Opportunity (DEO) in January, 2017.
 The

 time extension from the DEO for completion of its final

 submission of the EAR-based amendments to the Miami Comprehensive

-The following meetings will be held to seek public input on the updates to the Miami Comprehensive Neighborhood Plan.
+The following meetings were held to seek public input on the updates to the Miami Comprehensive Neighborhood Plan.